bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 * Medical/neuroscience researchers focusing on the analysis of brain imagery.

 Specifically targets at:
-* researchers interested in comparing the volumes of specific brain structures across different groups of patients at different medical institutions.
+* Researchers interested in comparing the volumes of specific brain structures across different groups of patients at different medical institutions.

-What will not be covered are doctors treating specific patients who are patient-focused.
+What will not be covered are:
+* Doctors treating specific patients who are patient-focused.

 **Someone else that can benefit from this service**
 The entire platform is generalizable to any kind of image processing, it doesn't even have to be medical images.
 For example, different animation studios working together, some using proprietary computations they dont want to reveal but they need to contribute the results to a common pool and to create a final animation.